tcrurav/github-pages-react-example/README.md

 5. upload only the ```dist``` folder to the ```pages``` branch of your remote repository.

 ````
+git add .
+git commit -m "fix repo is now ready to be deployed on my own account"
 git subtree push --prefix dist your-github-repo pages
 ````